 Soft Tissue Injuries After a Car Accident in Illinois: Why They Matter

-Insurance companies love to dismiss soft tissue injuries as minor.
+Yes, whatever an adjuster says, soft tissue injuries are fully compensable under Illinois law, covering medical treatment, lost wages, and pain and suffering.
+Insurance companies love to dismiss these injuries as minor.
 They are not.
 Whiplash, muscle tears, ligament sprains, and tendon damage from car accidents cause real pain, real limitations, and real medical bills.
-They also have a reputation problem — and that reputation is what insurers exploit to underpay these claims.
+They also have a reputation problem, and that reputation is what insurers exploit to underpay these claims.

 If you suffered soft tissue injuries in a car accident caused by someone else’s negligence, Illinois law entitles you to full compensation for your medical treatment, lost wages, and pain and suffering.
 The key is proper documentation from the beginning.

 Whiplash is the most recognized soft tissue injury.
-It occurs when the head and neck are rapidly forced forward and backward — the signature mechanism of a rear-end collision.
+It occurs when the head and neck are rapidly forced forward and backward, the signature mechanism of a rear-end collision.
 But whiplash is just one category.
-Car accidents also cause cervical and lumbar sprains, rotator cuff tears, knee ligament injuries (ACL, MCL), muscle contusions, and myofascial pain syndrome.
+Illinois car accidents also cause cervical and lumbar sprains, rotator cuff tears, knee ligament injuries (ACL, MCL), muscle contusions, and myofascial pain syndrome.

 What makes soft tissue injuries challenging from a legal standpoint is that they often do not appear on standard X-rays.
 Bones look normal, so the insurance adjuster labels the injury as insignificant.
 MRI imaging, clinical examination findings, and detailed treatment records are what establish the real extent of the damage.
 The range of car accident injuries is broader than most people realize.